Raagranato/WhatDoWeDoNow/README.md

-# WhatDoWeDo-Now?
+# WhatIveDone
-WhatDoWeDo-Now is a Rust Todo list that runs entirely on the terminal!
+WhatIveDone is a Rust Todo list that runs entirely on the terminal!

 ## Installation